JonathanSuarezVazquez/Jonathans-megr2157-portfolio/docs/assignments/A02/index.md

 ![myimage](trussss.png)

 To start we were given that point A is a pin and point B is a roller.
-I chose the force P=25 KN, and it is given that the distance is a=0.4 m and b=0.3 m.
+The distances given for a is 0.4 m and for distance b it is 0.3 m.
+We were told to pick a value for P, I chose 25 KN.
+The planar truss has to be lightweight so were told to use the A500 structural steel.

 ## Decide